Verified Quadratic Virtual Substitution for Real Arithmetic

 Our proofs show that the input formula and the output formula (after VS) are \textit{logically equivalent}, i.e., have the same truth value under any valuation.
 This needs a method of ``plugging in'' the real-valued valuation into the variables of the polynomials.
-Towards this, we define the \isa{eval} function, which accumulates new values into the valuation as we go underneath quantifiers, and the \isa{aEval} function, which perform the substitution of the valuations into the polynomials.
+Towards this, we define the \isa{eval} function, which accumulates new values into the valuation as we go underneath quantifiers, and the \isa{aEval} function, which homomorphically evaluates a polynomial at a valuation.

 When proving correctness, we focus our attention on one quantifier at a time.
-By \rref{rem:trick} correctness of general VS case follows when considering a formula $F$ with a single quantifier, where $F$ contains only polynomials of at most degree two (otherwise general VS does not apply).
-With these restrictions, we can substitute a valuation into the non-quantified variables, which transforms the multivariate polynomials into univariate polynomials.
+By \rref{rem:trick}, correctness of general VS follows when considering a formula $F$ with a single quantifier, where $F$ contains only polynomials of at most degree two (otherwise general VS does not apply).
+With these restrictions, we can substitute a valuation into the non-quantified variables, transforming multivariate polynomials into univariate polynomials.
 For example, let $a, b,$ and $c$ be arbitrary multivariate polynomials that do not mention variable $x$.
-Let $\hat{p} = \gamma(p)$ denote the insertion of the valuation $\gamma$ into polynomial $p$ ($\hat{p}$ is a real number).
+Let $\hat{p} = \gamma(p)$ denote the evaluation of polynomial $p$ at valuation $\gamma$ ($\hat{p}$ is a real number).
 We obtain the following conversion between multivariate and univariate polynomials:

 As such, we develop an alternative VS algorithm for univariate polynomials, where atoms are represented as triples of real-valued coefficients (as seen in \rref{sec:genVsubst}), and show that under this specific valuation, the multivariate output is equivalent per valuation with the output of the univariate case.
-Thus we finish the proof of the multivariate case by lifting the proof for the univariate case.
+Thus, we finish the proof of the multivariate case by lifting the proof for the univariate case.